VladimirK2/kzm-tools/tafcj-doc.md

 Data management tools used in T24 (e.g. Data Library, BCON) have a certain disadvantage: they replace a record fully - and this puts a severe limitation to team work with data.
 Example: 2 developers at the same time amend a HELPTEXT.MENU record....

-TAFCJ script allows conditional update of data records.
+TAFCJ script, among other things, allows conditional update of data records.
+It can be used for:

+- Delivery of local developments.
+- Patches.
+- Prototyping.
+- Data extraction / reports.
+- Data migration.

 It's called "TAFCJ" because it works both in TAFC and TAFJ.
 Script interpreter is a jBC program.

 ## Is it safe assuming T24 transactions, concat files update etc?